aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/WaspDriller.md

 - Otherwise (the player blocked, ignores FRAMEONE):
     - `playertargetentity` animstate set to 11 (`Hurt`)
     - Done 3 times:
-        - DoDamage 2 call happens
+        - DoDamage 1_b call happens
         - Yield for 0.65 seconds (0.45 seconds instead if harmode is true)
-    - Over the course of 31.0 frames, this enemy moves to +2.0 in x via a lerp
+    - Over the course of 31.0 frames, this enemy moves to + 2.0 in x via a lerp
     - `sounds[9]` stopped

 ## Move 2 - Rock debris throw
-A single target multiple hits rock debris thrown from drilling the ground.
+A multiple targets rock debris thrown from drilling the ground.

 ### `nonphyscal` set to true
 This move always sets `nonphyscal` to true which affects the effects of the `FrostBite`, `SpikeBod` and `PoisonTouch` [medal](../Enums%20and%20IDs/Medal.md) if equipped on the target.